pnarine12/Appcharge/README.md

 - `.gitignore`: Contains files and directories that should not be committed
 - `package.json`: The npm package file containing project dependencies and scripts
 - `.cypress-cucumber-preprocessorrc`: Contains configuration for cucumber
+- `docker-compose.yml`: Contains config for each execution of docker
 - `Dockerfile`: The Docker configuration file used to build the Docker image for the project

 ## How to Run